 Generally, the Mornington Peninsula Shire does not carry out maintenance on nature strips except where it plants street trees which are cared for and maintained by the Shire.
 The usual practice is for residents of abutting properties to maintain nature strips by regular mowing, edging turf, weeding and picking up litter.

-Can I landscape / extend my garden onto the nature strip?
+Do I need a permit to landscape or extend my garden onto the nature strip?

-Well maintained nature strips add value to adjoining private properties and contribute neighbourhood character.
-Landscaping in nature strips should also enhance and reinforce neighbourhood character.
-If considering an application for landscaping a nature strip , there are guidelines included in the Private Works on Nature Strips Policy(PDF, 677KB) which are useful when considering your application.
+If you're considering submitting an application to landscape your nature strip, there are guidelines included in the Private Works on Nature Strips Policy(PDF, 677KB) which are useful when preparing your application.

 Parking on nature strips